Seared lamb, beans and peas thrown together in a salad is edible spring, according to head chef at Sydney’s Banksii, Hamish Ingham.

 Salt and pepper

-Season lamb fillets with salt and pepper then sear in a hot pan for four minutes on each side or until pink.
+Season lamb fillets with salt and pepper then sear in a hot pan or on a grill for four minutes on each side or until pink.
 Set aside to rest for five minutes then slice each fillet on the diagonal.

 In a small bowl whisk the lemon juice and olive oil until combined.
 In a separate bowl combine the broad beans, sugar snap peas, green peas, snow peas and snow-pea shoots and season with salt and pepper.
 Pour dressing over the top and toss to combine.